bigbyrus/pcb-assembly/README.md

 ### **Verifying Device Functionality**

 In code.py, the correctness of the design is validated by executing a BLE program that receives analog data from a [BLE Central Device](https://github.com/bigbyrus/ble-project) using the Nordic UART Service.
-To visually verify that the analog signals are being received correctly, I soldered female pin holders to the exposed pins on the PCB, and connected the "VU Shield" supplied by UCSD's EnVision Makerspace
+To visually verify that the analog signals are being received correctly, I soldered female pin holders to the exposed pins on the PCB, and connected the "VU Shield" with parts supplied by UCSD's EnVision Makerspace

 <p>
   <em>VU Shield</em><br>